 Now that we have compared their trading platforms, how about the online wealth management service offered by both companies – Wealthsimple Invest and Questwealth Portfolios?

-Their managed investment portfolios are significantly cheaper than the average mutual fund and they offer so many perks so that even novice investors get a taste of what only VIPs (the very rich) have been enjoying until now.
+Wealthsimple Invest is definitely the leader on the robo-advisor front.
+Its managed investment portfolios are significantly cheaper than the average mutual fund.
+They offer so many perks that even novice investors get a taste of what only VIPs (the very rich) have been enjoying until now.

 1. Management Fees

-Wealthsimple Invest has a tiered fee structure that is based on your account size.
-For accounts below $100,000, the annual fee is 0.50% and this drops to 0.40% once your combined portfolio value exceeds $100,000.
+Wealthsimple Invest has a tiered fee structure based on your account size.
+For accounts below $100,000, the annual fee is 0.50%, which drops to 0.40% once your combined portfolio value exceeds $100,000.

 Compared to the average of 1.98% charged on equity mutual funds, a 0.40% to 0.50% fee plus the ETF MER is big savings.